-Can you tell I'm already kinda over the chaos?
-Ok, but here is the good news: It is already looking beautiful!
+Can you tell I'm over the chaos?
+But, here is the good news: It is already looking beautiful!
 After a teensy weensie (ok enormous) fit I threw over paint color (ok 2 fits... over 2 different rooms), we have arrived at some excellent decisions.
 Our daughters' shared bedroom is now a beautiful Sherwin Williams Alyssum, our livingroom/kitchen is now SW Iron Ore, our dining/playroom is going to be Behr Superior Blue, our trim is going to be SW High Reflective White, and most of the rest of the house will be SW Toque White.
 Whew!
 Did you count all those?
 That is FIVE different colors that my husband and I fought over agreed on!
 So, here are six tips for painting we have learned so far.

 PRO TIP #1: Stick with same brand of paint!

 My parents had a little "slumber party" at the hotel for our kids so we could get some work done.
 We had spent all day painting the kitchen/living room and were so excited to admire our work and just relax.
 Until we got home and my husband said, "Ummmm.... babe.... why is there a splotch of gray over the mantle in the middle of our black walls???"